-Altitude records exceeding 15,000 metres must use GPS altitude as the data source (SC3-3.5.3b).
+Altitude records exceeding 15,000 metres must use GPS altitude with respect to the WGS84 Ellipsoid as the data source (SC3-3.5.3b).
 Great accuracy in the FR barometric reading is not required in this case since it is only supporting the GPS data.